soverenio/docs/docs/getting-started/quick-start.md

 4. Interceptors do not need special Kubernetes RBAC permissions to capture the traffic.

-5. Interceptors read data from virual network interfaces of the host.
+5. Interceptors read data from virtual network interfaces of the host.
 For this, the containers in which Interceptors are running require several things:

     1. `privileged: true`